 The crisis in Europe

-The civil war in Syria, now in its sixth year, has been one of the largest drivers of the refugee crisis in Europe.
-With neighbouring countries no longer able to absorb uprooted Syrians, hundreds of thousands of refugees have fled to Europe to seek safety and better lives.
-Elsewhere in the world, old conflicts and new wars have caused 65 million people to flee their homes, some of them also to Europe.
+The civil war in Syria has been one of the largest drivers of the global refugee crisis, which has left 65 million people displaced.
+With neighbouring countries no longer able to absorb uprooted Syrians after more than five years of fighting, hundreds of thousands of refugees have fled to Europe to seek safety and better lives.

 What is the source of the refugee crisis in Europe?

 Since civil war exploded inside Syria in 2011, over 11 million people have fled their homes, with more than four million refugees sheltering in neighbouring states that are struggling to support them.
 Several rounds of peace talks have failed to stop the fighting.